jamesoddy8/CV/README.md

 # James Oddy
 <br>

-I am a passionate and dynamic full stack developer who recently graduated Makers Academy.
+I am a passionate and dynamic **Full Stack Junior Developer** who recently graduated Makers Academy.
 I have recently moved into tech after studying environment & development geography and working in Marketing & PR.

 Software development encompasses all of my interests: challenging environments with the potential to alleviate global issues; collaboration with people on exciting new ideas who and a continuous learning environment.
 I am looking for a role where I can strenghten what I have learned so far and continue to learn to enhance my knowledge of software development.

+**Tech Skills**: Ruby, Rails, JavaScript, HTML, CSS, Bootstrap, PostgreSQL, SQLite, Heroku, Sinatra, Node.js, jQuery

-## Skills
+## Skills<br>

-- Communication
-- Analytical
-- Adaptability
--

-#### Communication
+#### Excellent communicator

-Through working in public relations, marketing and sales, I have been able to develop and refine both my verbal and written communication skills.
-Dealing with clients, journalists, collegues and memebrs of the public on a daily basis has taught me the value of good communication.
+During my time working in public relations and marketing, I liased with clients, journalists and the general public on a daily basis.
+Since then I have continued to further develop and refine both my verbal and written communication skills for software development through daily pairing and working in teams to complete projects.

-#### Team Player

-Working in teams
+#### Great team player

+From working to complete my final thesis, where working in a team and sharing ideas

-#### Adaptability
+#### Fast learner

 Experience working under tight time frames remotely during the Covid-19 pandemic

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-#### Active Learner
+#### Analytical thinker

-I
+For my MA degree, I analysed

 - I achieved A during my work at B (job, or otherwise)
 - I contributed to the growth of X while doing Y (job, or otherwise)